 Studieplan - Master in Climate Change Management, Sogndal

 Society faces numerous challenges in the coming years stemming from climate change.
 Minimizing the risks and costs incurred to society through solving such problems can only be achieved through state of the art scientific knowledge, multidisciplinary cooperation, and the implementation of effective strategies to mitigate and adapt to climate change both at home and abroad.
 The study admits students with different basic knowledge that will strengthen discussions and output in multidisciplinary teams and set climate challenges within an all-encompassing context (both natural and social sciences).
 The study will give candidates a broad understanding of the challenges society faces with climate change and the competence to generate knowledge across traditional scientific disciplines.
-Candidates will have a solid academic foundation to evaluate, plan, and advise how different societal sectors can implement strategies and action plans to reduce emissions of climate gases and adapt our society to climate change.
+The candidate will have a solid academic foundation to evaluate, plan, and advise how different societal sectors can implement strategies and action plans to reduce emissions of climate gases and adapt our society to climate change.
 Students and faculty with international backgrounds will contribute with their knowledge and experiences about climate related problems, and thus such challenges will be seen in a truly global context.

-- Knowledge of climate models and climate projections, and how they can be used to analyse and assess possible future scenarios in Norway and globally.
+- knowledge of climate models and climate projections, and how they can be used to analyse and assess possible future scenarios in Norway and globally.

 - Advanced knowledge about national and international climate policy, and how this policy is applied.